 - 1. Proper orientation to facility and senior management.

 - 2. Review organizational policies and procedures, and medical staff bylaws, rules and regulations, most recent DoH/JCAHO survey results, etc.

 - 3. Participate in a survey by any applicable surveying or accrediting body.
+(If Applicable)

 - 4. Attend corporate board, medical staff, management staff, and respective committee meetings.
 Attendance as an observer (or member) and recorder is recommended for a wide range of meetings such as the following and depending on the type of organization:

 - Management staff meetings, at all levels of the Organization.

 - Executive Committee.

 - Medical Records Committee.

 - Utilization Committee.

 - Infection Control Committee.

 - Tissue Committee.

 - Monthly Professional Staff Conference.

 - Fire, Safety, and Disaster Committee.

 - Budget Committees.

 - Strategic Planning Committee.

 - Medical Staff Meetings

 - Board of Trustees and its committees.

 - Joint Conference Committee.

 - Public Relations Committee.

 - •Quality Assurance Committee.

 - Pharmacy Committee.

 - Ethics Committee

 - IRB Committee

 - Performance Improvement Committee

 - Other related Committees

 - 5. The student may have an opportunity to observe other institutions and organizations such as:

-- A third-party payer.
+- A third-party insurance payer.

 - The local medical society.

-- Hospital association.
+- State Hospital Association.

-- Local and/or state planning councils.
+- Local and/or state health planning councils.

-- A skilled nursing facility.
+- Skilled nursing facility.

-- Public health department.
+- Public Health Department.

-- Home health agency/Hospice.
+- Home Health Agency/Hospice.

 - Neighborhood health center.

-- Health Maintenance Organization, IPA, ACO. - Mental health center. - Hospital. - Physician's office (Single/Multi Specialty). - MSO, PHO, etc. - safety-net program. - Health promotion organization. - Other appropriate health agencies and organizations. - 6.
+- Health Maintenance Organization, IPA, ACO. - Mental health center. - Hospital. - Physician's office (Single/Multi Specialty). - MSO, PHO, ACO, etc. - Safety-net program. - Health promotion organization. - Other appropriate health agencies and organizations. - 6.
 Attend association meetings, conventions, educational seminars and institutes. - 7.
 Prepare a summary of activities, studies, and investigations. - 8.
 Participate in-patient rounds and administrative rounds. - 9.
 Share rotational operational assignments (i.e., administrative call) with other administrative personnel. - 10.
 The preceptor may assign other activities as part of the internship experience. - 11.
 Submit progress reports on a weekly basis to faculty as noted in course syllabus.